Garuda Indonesia: Head office

 Garuda Indonesia has its head office at Soekarno–Hatta International Airport in Tangerang, Banten, Indonesia, near Cengkareng and near Jakarta.
 The head office is the Garuda Indonesia Management Building, located within the Garuda Indonesia City Center.
 The about 17000 sqm head office facility is on a 5 ha plot of land.
 As of 2009, the head office houses the Garuda management and about 1,000 employees from various units.
 Indonesian President Susilo Bambang Yudhoyono opened the current Garuda head office in 2009.
 The previous head office was located in the city center of Jakarta, in Central Jakarta.

-Privatization

-Garuda Indonesia had announced that its subsidiary GMF AeroAsia would be listed in Indonesia Stock Exchange in 2008.
-However, due to the 2008 financial crisis, GMF delayed IPO until 2009.
-The Ministry of State-Owned Companies (Kementrian BUMN) had also announced a plan to privatize Garuda, which opened the possibility of offering its shares publicly.

-Garuda Indonesia aimed to list on 11 February 2011, for an initial public offering.
-The Government of Indonesia confirmed the IPO price of Garuda Indonesia at Rp.
-750 per share and also cut the offering size to 6.3 billion shares only from 9.362 billion planned before.
+Ownership and stock-market listing

+Garuda Indonesia began trading on the Indonesia Stock Exchange on 11 February 2011, with the Indonesian government retaining a majority stake.
+At 31 December 2025, PT Danantara Asset Management held 92.03% of its shares and PT Trans Airways held 1.80%.
+The Indonesian state retained a special Series A Dwiwarna share.